Management Response

 Responsible Deadline Status Comments

 3. Develop practical tools to operationalize LNOB and GESI principles.
-UN Women NCO 2024/12 Initiated Gender has been mainstreamed across UNSDCF 2023 – 2027 and its joint work plan.
-Gender Equality Marker has been applied across the joint work plan including for all joint programmes.
+UN Women NCO 2024/12 Completed Gender has been mainstreamed across UNSDCF 2023 – 2027 and its joint work plan.
+Gender Equality Marker (GEM) has been applied across the joint work plan including for all joint programmes.
+As co-chair to the LNOB GESI WG, UN Women led the comprehensive assessment of UNCT-SWAP Gender Equality Scorecard as a practical tool to operationalize LNOB and GESI principles into UNCT Nepal’s work.
+Following this assessment, a detail action plan has been developed and endorsed by the UNCT.
+In the action plan, UNCT has endorsed a minimum GEM-2 code for all new joint programmes unless specifically justified.
+Going forward, UN Women will lead the implementation and monitoring of the action plan.

 4. Continue to maintain/update roster of thematic gender experts and resource persons with lived experiences on areas related to LNOB, in collaboration with UN agencies and IDPG GESI WG.
 UN Women NCO 2027/12 Not Initiated No progress